the-game-bureau/WordFleet/src/html/rules.md

-# ⚓ WORD FLEET ⚓
-### *Rules of Engagement*

----
+<h1><center>WORD FLEET</center>
+<center>Rules of Engagement</center>

 ## 🗺️ Mission Overview

 You are a naval commander in a battle of wits and words.
 Deploy your fleet, then hunt down the enemy using strategic attacks.
 When the smoke clears, only one fleet remains afloat.

 Each commander places their fleet of 5 word-ships on a 10×10 grid, then takes turns either gathering intelligence about the opponent's letters or launching direct attacks at specific coordinates.
-Victory comes to the first player who sinks all enemy ships by correctly identifying every letter in their opponent's fleet.
+Victory comes to the first player who sinks all enemy word-ships by correctly identifying every letter in their opponent's fleet.

 ## ⚓ Prepare for Battle